 Check out our other hotel and hostel reviews here:

 Pin for later:

-Disclaimer: This post was sponsored by Paper Plane Hostel.
+Disclaimer: This post was in partnership with Paper Plane Hostel.
 As always, all opinions are our own!